Talking About HD with Family and Friends

 3. My family feel guilty that I have to face HD

-Another situation that may make it difficult to talk about HD with your family is when some members of the family feel an overwhelming sense of guilt for thinking that it is their fault you have to face the challenges HD brings with it in life.
+It can also be difficult to talk about HD if some family members feel an overwhelming sense of guilt.
+For example, they could feel responsible that you and other family members may have to face the challenges HD brings with it in life.

 “It's difficult talking to my mom (who has HD) as she feels completely guilty, and all she ever said when I had my result was sorry.”
 Jason